How to thread a singer simple sewing machine is important to know if you have one of these sewing machines or planning to buy one.

-Before starting winding the bobbin an important reminder is that, don’t forget to get singer class 15 transparent bobbin if you ever buy extra bobbins.
+Before starting winding the bobbin an important reminder is that, don’t forget to get a singer class 15 transparent bobbin if you ever buy extra bobbins.
 That is compatible with the machine.
-Instruments compatibility is a big factor for avoiding unwanted damage and also needs to get better output.
+Instruments compatibility is a big factor in avoiding unwanted damage and also needs to get better output.

 As there are few spare bobbins provided so nothing much to worry about now but in the future, you will need extra bobbins for threads, and make sure you get these recommended bobbins.

 Now to start winding the bobbin follow these steps below: